kube-ci/engine/docs/guides/json_path.md

 # JSON Path Data

 Your steps might need some information about the resource for which the workflow was triggered.
 This tutorial will show you how to populate explicit environment variables from json-path data of the triggering resource.
-When `envFromPath` is used for triggering resource, a secret is created with json-path data and this secret is used for populating environment variables.
+Using `envFromPath` you can specify a set of key value pairs indicating which json-path data to be mapped to which environment variable.

 Before we start, you need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using [Minikube](https://github.com/kubernetes/minikube).
 Now, install KubeCI engine in your cluster following the steps [here](/docs/setup/install.md).

 ## Configure RBAC

 First, create a service-account for the workflow.
-Then, create a cluster-role with ConfigMap get, `list` and `watch` permissions.
-We also need secret create and get permissions.
+Then, create a cluster-role with ConfigMap `get`, `list` and `watch` permissions.
 Now, bind the cluster-role with service-accounts of both workflow and operator.

 ```console
 $ kubectl apply -f ./docs/examples/json-path/rbac.yaml